 Tip 1: There is no spot reduction

-Where we store our fat is determined mainly by our genes, sex and age.
-Hormones affect it to an extent but genes are what dictate it.
-Men typically store more fat in the belly while women carry most in the legs, breasts and stomach.
+Where we store our fat is determined mainly by our genes, sex, and age.
+Hormones affect it to an extent but genes are what dictates it.
+Men typically store more fat in the belly while women carry most in the legs, breasts, and stomach.

-In general we humans carry most our fat on the chest, belly, glutes and legs because it closest to our center of gravity and it has some useful uses there like providing cushioning, insulation and mating signals.
+In general we humans carry most of our fat on the chest, belly, glutes, and legs because of it closest to our center of mass and it has some useful uses there like providing cushioning, insulation and mating signals.

 So getting rid of belly fat means getting rid of BODY fat.
 You might lose it somewhere else first or simultaneously but it requires you to lower your overall body fat.
-The good thing is that all the bodyfat you lose is a step towards healthier life.
+The good thing is that all the body fat you lose is a step towards a healthier life.

 Tip 2: Weight training

-Because of the hormonal profile of a post menopausal women, there are two things that exercise needs to accomplish.
-The first is that it need to maintain or increase muscle mass.
+Because of the hormonal profile of postmenopausal women, there are two things that exercise needs to accomplish.
+The first is that it needs to maintain or increase muscle mass.

 Muscles are our motors and energy burners.
 They also store energy in the form of glycogen.

-The most effective way to achieve these goals is by weight training.
+The most effective way to achieve these goals is through weight training.
 The higher the intensity, the better.
-In this case intensity means weight.
+In this case, intensity means weight.

-Large muscles and low body fat are the result of years of high intensity weight training with perfect diet in young age.
+Large muscles and low body fat are the result of years of high-intensity weight training with a perfect diet at young age.
 Actual competitive professional female bodybuilders, that look manly, are always on steroids.
 Always.

 It’s simply impossible for females to build that kind of physique without anabolic drugs.
 The same goes for most male bodybuilders and even YouTube fitness stars.

-Tip 3: Low carb diet with slight caloric deficit
+Tip 3: Low carb diet with a slight caloric deficit

-The fact is its impossible to lose fat without a caloric deficit.
-Pot menopausal hormonal profile is unfortunately not very anabolic.
+The fact is it’s impossible to lose fat without a caloric deficit.
+The postmenopausal hormonal profile is unfortunately not very anabolic (muscle growth inducing).
 This means that if you run a high caloric deficit you are at higher risk of losing precious muscle mass and other lean tissue and even your bone mass.